flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ## Audio

 At first, I had assumed the Wii U implemented its audio functions through software (like its competitors [started doing](playstation-3#audio)).
-But then, other questions arose: How is the [complex DSP](wii#audio) of the Wii emulated? is Espresso powerful enough?
+But then, other questions arose: How is the [complex DSP](wii#audio) of the Wii emulated?
+Is Espresso powerful enough?

 Well, that's not all.
 Unlike the Wii, the audio pipeline of the Wii U must service three endpoints:
 - The **Television**, expecting up to 6 channels (typically only 2/stereo).